appneta/AppNetaTraceViewBundle/README.md

     }
 ```

-To enable controller/action and event listener tracking, modify your `config.yml` as follows:
+To enable controller/action and event listener tracking, add this section to your `config.yml`:
 ```
 services:
   event_dispatcher: